ibm-cloud-docs/assistant/dialog-actions.md

 1. Test the dialog by entering some input.

-    The service will use the {{site.data.keyword.openwhisk_short}} Echo action to repeat whatever you enter back to you.
+    Your assistant will use the {{site.data.keyword.openwhisk_short}} Echo action to repeat whatever you enter back to you.

 ## IBM Cloud Functions web action call example
 {: #dialog-actions-web-action-example}